RuiMarquesCardona/Carrinho-Prototype/README.md

 ScriptClient: Reads a barcode, input coming from a barcode scanner, and sends that code to a script running on the same machine.

-ScriptEmuMTS: Simulates MTS7 database with a dictionary, it receives the barcode read and sends to the raspberry the LED code to be connected.
+ScriptEmuMTS: Simulates MTS7 database with a dictionary, it receives the barcode read and sends to the raspberry the LED code to be turned on.

 Communication between ScriptServer and ScriptEmuMTS is done through HTTP POST